CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/00-getting-started.md

 1. Click on the **Resource groups** button in the Menu navigation bar, to view the Resource groups blade.

-1. On the Resource group blade, select the resource group with **poloalto-DID**.
+1. On the Resource group blade, select the resource group with **paloalto-DID**.

      ![](../images/image02.png)

-1. You can able to view the deployed resources in that resource group **poloalto-DID**.
+1. You can able to view the deployed resources in that resource group **paloalto-DID**.

      ![](../images/image029.png)